 Films I’m Studying

 I’ve been catching up on my watch list over the last few months.
 And have been focusing on films that were made for under 3 million.
-I’m reminded of the many conversations I’ve had with friends and other filmmakers whom gripe about Hollywood and how they are only interested in putting out comic book movies and other big budget blockbusters.
+As a result, my brain is churning up the many conversations I’ve had with friends and other filmmakers whom gripe about Hollywood and how they are only interested in putting out comic book movies and other big budget blockbusters.
 Well, here is a list of small independent films that in one way or another were made and/or released through Hollywood.
-These are just the ones I’ve liked or re-watched and they’ve all been released within the last six years.
-The list is in alphabetical order.
-Genres and ratings are mixed.
-Links go to the films IMDB page.
+But these are just the ones I’ve liked or re-watched.
+Additionally, they’ve all been released within the last six years, the genres and ratings are mixed and the links go to the films IMDB page.

 Photographer That Inspires Me

-On March 25th, 1996 I was lucky enough to attend a lecture of his.
-It was sponsored by Canon.
+On March 25th, 1996 I was lucky enough to attend a lecture of his sponsored by Canon.
 I saved the program and here it is.

 Video I’m Enjoying

 The Look of Parasite made by the Hurlbut Academy is an inspiring breakdown of the visual devices used to evoke specific emotional responses in the storytelling and how these visual ideas started early in the script writing process.

 Edited by Dylan K Leong